Monroe and Toledo Railway

 The Monroe and Toledo Railway is a defunct railroad which operated in southeast Michigan during the mid-1890s.
-The company was chartered on March 29, 1893, with the proposed object of constructing a line from the Flint and Pere Marquette Railroad's Monroe terminal to the Ohio border, just north of Toledo.
+The company was chartered on March 29, 1893, to construct a line from the Flint and Pere Marquette Railroad's Monroe terminal to the Ohio border, just north of Toledo.
 On November 15, 1896, the M&T completed a line from Monroe to Alexis, north of Toledo.
 In 1897 the F&PM purchased the M&T outright.